 The problem is, most people can’t “just flex;” at least, not during a lift.
 Instead, they get exactly as much or as little recruitment as the exercise dictates and their body is inclined to give.
 These trainees are limited in recruitment potential because they do not have a well-developed connection between their bodies and their mind.

-Tactile stimulation is, bar none, the fastest, easiest, most cost effective way to correct the disconnection, increase muscle recruitment.
-And, in the end game, make you stronger and faster.
+Tactile stimulation is, bar none, the fastest, easiest, most cost-effective way to correct the disconnection, increase muscle recruitment.
+And, in the end, make you stronger and faster.

 Mind-muscle connection in fact has two components: conscious muscle control, and conscious muscle awareness.
 The line between the two is a tad blurry, but it is there.

 Conscious muscle control is being able to recruit/flex/squeeze a muscle at will.
 This develops over time.
-CMC is usually easy to develop, and happens fairly organically.
+Conscious muscle control is usually easy to develop and happens organically.
 Although it’s not quite a linear equation, typically speaking the more time you spend training a muscle the more control you have over it.